skiller-whale/genai-customising-ai-systems-staging/README.md

-# Skiller Whale, Exercises for Generative AI
+# Skiller Whale, Exercises for Generative AI: Customising AI Systems

-This repo includes exercises to accompany Skiller Whale sessions on Genearative AI.
+This repo includes exercises to accompany Skiller Whale sessions on Genearative AI: Customising AI Systems.

 During each session you'll be asked to write and edit code in some of the files.